-A request for a Level Two Conference with the department chair should be submitted to the department chair in writing within ten (10) academic calendars days after the date
+A request for a Level Two Conference with the department chair should be submitted to the department chair in writing within ten (10) academic calendars days after the date of the Level One conference.
+This request will occur in the form of a completed and signed grievance form.
+At minimum, a grievance must contain:

-- a) Identification of individual against who the grievance is directed. - b) The date of the alleged violation. - c) The specifics of how the grievant believes a policy or right was violated. - d) A brief summary of the evidence supporting the allegations and a brief summary of the argument. - e) Information about attempts to resolve the grievance with the faculty or staff and information about the results of those attempts. - f) The proposed resolution to the issue.
+- a) Identification of individual against who the grievance is directed. - b) The date of the alleged violation. - c) The specifics of how the grievant believes a policy or right was violated.

+- d) A brief summary of the evidence supporting the allegations and a brief summary of the argument. - e) Information about attempts to resolve the grievance with the faculty or staff and information about the results of those attempts. - f) The proposed resolution to the issue.